lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-Be it after applying SCHC header compression or when SCHC header compression is not possible, if the entire IPv6 datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
-Otherwise, the datagram SHALL be broken into fragments.
+The SCHC fragmentation may be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.

+The fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the fragmentation mechanism.

-LPWAN technologies impose some strict limitations on traffic.
-For instance, devices are sleeping most of the time and may receive data during a short period of time after transmission to preserve battery.
-To adapt the SCHC fragmentation to the capabilities of LPWAN technologies, it is desirable to enable optional fragment retransmission and to allow a gradation of fragment delivery reliability.
+To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional fragment retransmission and to allow a stepper delivery for the reliability of fragments.
 This document does not make any decision with regard to which fragment delivery reliability mode(s) will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

-   An important consideration is that LPWAN networks typically follow a star topology.
-The fragmentation functionality defined in this document has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the fragmentation mechanism.

 ## Tools

-This subsection describes the different tools that are used to enable the fragmentation functionality defined in this document, such as fields in the fragmentation header frames (see the related formats in {{Fragfor}}), timers and parameters.
+This subsection describes the different tools that are used to enable the fragmentation functionality defined in this document, such as fields in the fragmentation header frames (see the related formats in {{Fragfor}}), and the different reliability modes supported such as timers and parameters.

 *  Rule ID.
 The Rule ID is present in the fragment header and in the ACK header format.
 The Rule ID in a fragment header is used to identify that a fragment is being carried, what fragmentation delivery reliability mode is used and what window size is used (if multiple sizes are possible).
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented IPv6 datagrams and fragments that carry other IPv6 datagrams.
 The Rule ID in an ACK identifies the message as an ACK.